Quintony1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that changes the owner
+Script that creates an empty file